 ELSE, GO TO DRINKSWTR2E]

 [DRINKSWTR2D] In a usual week, about how often do you use tap water from your home to make a glass of iced tea?
+We are interested in all tap water, whether or not it has been filtered or treated.